Alimoff/Tahrirchi_Test/README.md

 "0 * * * *" - once an hour,

-"0 0 * * *" - once a day,
+"0 0 * * *" - once a day at 0:00,

 "0 0 * * 0" - once a week etc.

-The main logic is -
+Second step -

-I would save each previous result's link variable to some variable like list or string, so as not to write again previous information I would compare old links to new ones.
-After comparison I would clear the list or sting for append with the new ones.
-Each time it'll work perfectly.
+I would compare each new link with old ones when it starts scrapping in every time.I think it will work perfectly.